cert-manager/website/content/docs/getting-started/README.md

 ## 1. Create a Kubernetes Cluster

 To get started, let's create a Kubernetes cluster in Google Cloud.
 You will need to pick a name for your cluster.
 Here, we will go with "test-cluster-1".
-Let us save it in an environement variable:
+Let us save it in an environment variable:

 ```bash
 export CLUSTER=test-cluster-1